qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Parallel and perpendiculars line
 --------------------------------

-All the tools described above can be combined with the |cadPerpendicular| :sup:`Perpendicular` and |cadParallel| :sup:`Parallel` tools.
-These two tools allow to draw segments perfectly perpendicular and parallel to another segment.
+All the tools described above can be combined with the |cadPerpendicular|
+:sup:`Perpendicular` and |cadParallel| :sup:`Parallel` tools.
+These two tools allow drawing segments perfectly perpendicular or parallel to another segment.

-During the editing click on the |cadPerpendicular| :sup:`Perpendicular` icon (keyboard shortcut :kbd:`p`) to activate it and snap to the segment, **before drawing the perpendicular line, click on the line of the existing feature you want to be perpendicular to** (the line of the existing feature will be colored in light orange): you should see a blue dotted line where your feature will be
+To draw a *perpendicular* segment, during the editing click the
+|cadPerpendicular| :sup:`Perpendicular` icon (keyboard shortcut :kbd:`p`) to
+activate it. **Before drawing the perpendicular line, click on the segment of an existing feature that you want to be perpendicular to** (the line of the existing feature will be colored in light orange); you should see a blue dotted line where your feature will be snapped:
-snapped:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_perpendicular.png
    :align: center

    Perpendicular digitizing

-To draw a *parallel* feature the steps are exactly the same: click on the
+To draw a *parallel* feature, the steps are the same: click on the
-|cadParallel| :sup:`Parallel` icon (keyboard shortcut :kbd:`p`), click on the
+|cadParallel| :sup:`Parallel` icon (keyboard shortcut :kbd:`p` twice), click on
-line you want to be parallel and start drawing your feature:
+the segment you want to use as reference and start drawing your feature:

 .. figure:: /static/user_manual/working_with_vector/advanced_digitizing_parallel.png
    :align: center

    Parallel digitizing

-Actually these two tools just find the right angle of the perpendicular and parallel angle and lock this parameter during your editing.
+These two tools just find the right angle of the perpendicular and parallel angle and lock this parameter during your editing.

 Construction mode